<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=561008724262310&amp;ev=PageView&amp;noscript=1">

 What is self-advocacy, and why is it important?

-Parent involvement can be extremely helpful when it comes to high school and problem-solving or ensuring one’s success.
+Self-advocacy is an extremely important part of high school.
+It means speaking up when you don't understand something, asking a teacher for additional help, or explaining why you believe you are struggling with something.
+Parent involvement can be extremely helpful when it comes to high school and problem-solving or ensuring one's success.
 But, high school is an excellent time for students to get their feet wet in speaking up for themselves and learning how to navigate these issues and conversations.

 Part of being in Access is learning what self-advocacy is and how to go about asking questions and seeking help.
 A big part of the program is helping students figure out what they are struggling with and then coaching them through seeking help from a teacher.

-From the Teacher
+From the Staff

 "My favorite part is seeing my students' success.
 That looks different for each student.
 For example, seeing students so proud of the work they put in to understand a concept run back to show me a positive test score.
 For other students, it could be having the confidence to talk to teachers or start a conversation with another student.
 Another example is when students are finally comfortable enough to ask me for help.
 I love seeing growth in every aspect of my student's lives!" - Kalia Mancell, Access Teacher